1 person favorited this theater

 The Royal Clarence Theatre was built in 1890, and by 1901 had been re-named New Theatre.
 Films were soon being presented as part of the programme.

-Like its neighour the White Palace Cinema, it suffered from the onslaught of video and colour TV.
+Like its neighbour the White Palace Cinema, it suffered from the onslaught of video and colour TV.
 It was converted into the Castle Bingo Club in the early-1980’s, a use which continued until the early-2000’s when it was last known as the Stardust Bingo Club.
-It now stands empty which is a sad end for a great cinema.
+It stood empty which is a sad end for a great cinema.
 It was demolished in May 2021.

 Just login to your account and subscribe to this theater.